+Code: 208116 | Grade: 10-12 | Credit: 1/2 This course may run every other year.
 New York City is both emblematic of and uniquely different from the rest of America.
 This course will investigate the nearly 400-year history of the city and the critical role it has played in so many events.
 Using primary sources, documentaries, films and excerpts from a variety of texts and articles, students will consider the city's astonishing dominance and allure over many eras of American history.
-The course may be offered every other year.